|Nutritional Guidelines (per serving)|

 The double shot of vodka used in this kiwi martini means that this is not a weak drink.
 It may be sweet, fruity, and really cute, but it has an alcohol content around 34 percent ABV (68 proof).
 This is only slightly lower than the bottling proof of the average flavored vodka, which is typically 70 proof.
 Keep this in mind because drinks like this will sneak up on you.

 - Probably the biggest challenge with the kiwi martini is skinning the fruit.
-It's a fuzzy little thing and the skin is not very easy to remove unless you know the secret.
-If you cut off the ends of a kiwi and work a spoon around the inside of the skin, all the green flesh pops right out.
-Once you learn this kiwi skinning technique, you will never struggle with it again.
+It's a fuzzy little thing and the skin is not very easy to remove.
+But if you cut off the ends of a kiwi and work a spoon around the inside of the skin, all the green flesh pops right out.

-- There are a lot of ways that you can play with the kiwi martini's ingredients.
-For instance, you can use granulated sugar rather than simple syrup.
+- You can also use granulated sugar rather than simple syrup.
 However, the syrup prevents any issues with dissolving sugar and is very easy to make at home, which is why it's often preferred for drinks.

 - When you're making syrup, you can add kiwi juice and create a kiwi-flavored syrup.
 With that, you can skip the muddling process and use 1/2 ounce (or a little more) syrup.
 Alternatively, using kiwi syrup and muddling the fruit doubles up the kiwi flavor.

-- While a clear or citrus vodka works really well, you may also want to try a kiwi vodka like the one from 42 Below.
+- While a clear or citrus vodka works really well, you may also want to try a kiwi vodka.

-- While you're working with kiwi, have some extra fun in the kitchen by turning this cocktail into a frozen ice pop.
+- Have some extra fun in the kitchen by turning this cocktail into a frozen ice pop.
 It's a fun project that will turn any adult into a kid again.